Launch your project !

 Note

-This documentation is based on the latest stable version of OpenIndus software.
-This documentation will change with future improvements.
+This documentation is based on the latest stable version of the OpenIndus software.
+It will be updated to reflect future improvements.

 Environment Installation